jethrocarr/puppet-hostname/README.md

     hostname:reloads:
       - rsyslog

+If you wish to override the default system hostname entirely, you can set both the hostname and the domain, eg:

+    hostname:hostname: host1
+    hostname:domain: example.com

 Include the module in the usual fashion, ideally somewhere like your SOE module so your hostname is set before the installation of most services.